Buying a Porsche Inspection

 Buying a Porsche:

-The first step is to talk to the owner with a list of pertinent questions then if you are happy to proceed further, hpi / data check the vehicle in question.
+The first step is to talk to the owner with a list of pertinent questions, then if you are happy to proceed further, take out an HPI data check of the vehicle in question.

 1. Number plate changes.